 Sometimes this little log home is just loud!
 If you were here today, oh my dear friend, your eardrums may feel like mine - tired.
 Living in 1400 sq feet with six children is a joy, please don't miss understand, but there's a reason our neighbors are several acres away.
 My children do everything with gusto.
 Most days I love it.

 Yes, I want to share with you the joy of listening to children (not tidying up - though that is a lovely book).
-You see I have several high-intensity personalities at my house, myself included.
+You see, I have several high-intensity personalities at my house, myself included.
 Perhaps you have strong personalities or even special needs in your home.
 The deepest gift I think anyone can give to another soul is to truly listen.
 To children, it is their very life-breath to have another soul listen to their words.
+They often have many, many words.

 These past several weeks, I realized anew the life-changing nature of true listening, especially to my loudest children.
 I have several that are louder than others.
 These high-need young ones will ask me for more if I give them every last drop of what I have.
 More.
 Louder.
 Always.

 And so I listened.
 Of course, these loud, intense small people have incredible things to say.
 I'm not kidding; I actually took notes.
 My son had fresh ideas for our sustainable farm we will build.
 He designed a kitchen pantry to feed the large volumes of people we will serve real food.
 Ceiling heights and ways to keep the cat out of the garage added to the list.
-The ideas and depth of thinking are shocking for one small person.
+The ideas and depth of thinking that can come from one small five year old are shockingly advanced.

 And oh, dear friend, now I know how God feels about me sometimes.